IHI's CEO Derek Feeley and his visionary leadership team are leading IHI and the global movement to improve health and health care.

 Executive Director, Institute for Healthcare Improvement (IHI), is co-lead of IHI’s Improvement Capability Focus Area and teaches in IHI's programs aimed at building individual and organizational capability for improvement.
 As a trained Improvement Advisor and Lean Facilitator, she also leads and coaches staff in improvement within IHI.
 Previously, Ms. Baldoza was the Continuum of Care Portfolio Operations Director overseeing IHI’s work that addresses the patient journey in health and chronic disease care outside of acute care settings.
 She also managed relationships with strategic partners and several large strategic initiatives, such as Pursuing Perfection.
 Prior to joining IHI in 2000, she worked for the Commonwealth of Massachusetts as an assistant director in the Executive Office of Elder Affairs, and in public health prevention and policy efforts.
 She received her Master of Social Work degree from Boston College, focusing on community organizing, social policy and planning, and not-for-profit administration.

-Senior Vice President, Institute for Healthcare Improvement (IHI), is responsible for IHI’s large-scale health systems improvement initiatives outside the USA.
-Working closely with partners in government and the non-governmental sector, IHI has an expanding portfolio of work to improve the reliability and scale-up of effective health programs in Europe, Africa, Middle East, Australasia, and Latin America.
-In addition to advising governments and large organizations on quality strategies, IHI uses the science of improvement to promote improved outcomes in the areas of patient safety, population health, patient-centered care, and cost of care.
-Dr. Barker attended medical school in South Africa and trained in pediatrics in the UK and US.
+Chief Global Partnerships and Programs Officer, Institute for Healthcare Improvement (IHI), is responsible for IHI’s Strategic Partnerships across the globe and for IHI’s programming in countries around the world outside North America.
+In addition to advising governments and large organizations on quality strategies, IHI uses the science of improvement to promote improved outcomes in health and health care.
+Dr Barker also leads IHI’s extensive global programming in maternal and child health.
+In that capacity he is working with the WHO to help develop a global implementation strategy to improve quality of care for mothers and newborns.
+He attended medical school in South Africa and trained in pediatrics in the UK and US.
 Before joining IHI, he was Medical Director of University of North Carolina (UNC) Children’s Hospital clinics and was responsible for leading health-system-wide initiatives on improving access to care and chronic disease management.
-A renowned authority on improving health systems, Dr. Barker initially served at IHI as in-country Director of IHI’s South Africa Projects and then as head of IHI programs in low- and middle-income countries.
-He retains a position of Clinical Professor of Pediatrics in the Maternal and Child Health Department at Gillings School of Global Public Health at UNC Chapel Hill.
-He also advises the World Health Organization on health systems strengthening, redesign of HIV care, and infant feeding guidelines.
+He is a Clinical Professor of Pediatrics in the Maternal and Child Health Department at Gillings School of Global Public Health at UNC Chapel Hill.

 Carol Beasley, MPPM,